nickbruggen90/Networking-Encyclopedia-backside/GRE-mGRE.md

 ### Insights:
 > * Since GRE lacks native security features, combining it with encryption (IPsec, etc) is crucial in untrusted environments
 > * While GRE is relatively simple to configure, mGRE adds flexibility for multipoint connectivity but may require additional protocols (like NHRP) for optimal operation
+> * GRE must be explicitly allowed via IP protocol 47, most firewalls block this by default
+> * GRE does not NAT well by default because there are no ports to track in NAT tables.
+Use static NAT or NAT with GRE-aware inspection if needed.
+> * Without DSCP inheritance, tunneled traffic may be treated as best-effort, even if the original traffic was marked for priority.
 ---
 ### Commands:
 > *